HexarchGit/se_project_aroundtheus/README.md

-# Project 3: Around The U.S.
+# Project: Around The U.S.

-This is the third project of the Software Engineering program at TripleTen.
+This is the project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the Figma design, and adapted to variety of screens, starting from mobile-like 320px.

 ## Project features